jaweii/Flutter_beautiful_popup/README.md

 # flutter_beautiful_popup [中文](https://github.com/jaweii/Flutter_beautiful_popup/blob/master/README_CN.md)

-A flutter package to help you beautify your app popups, can be used in all platform.[Live Demo](https://jaweii.github.io/Flutter_beautiful_popup/example/build/web/#/).
+A flutter package to help you beautify your app popup, can be used in all platform.[Live Demo](https://jaweii.github.io/Flutter_beautiful_popup/example/build/web/#/).

 ## Preview: